-Roberto Bolaño (1953-2003), 20th century Chilean poet and novelist, was born in Santiago, Chile.
+Roberto Bolaño (1953-2003), 20th-century Chilean poet and novelist, was born in Santiago, Chile.
 At fifteen, he moved with his family to Mexico and there became a Trotskyite and a journalist.
-In 1973, he returned to Chile and enlisted in Allende’s party but was imprisoned for a week after the military coup of general Pinochet.
-He then went to El Salvador, then to Mexico, and finally Spain where he worked as a dishwasher, waiter, night watchman, garbage man, longshoreman, and salesman until the 80’s when he could make enough money to support himself by writing, and publishing.
-In 1999 he won the extremely prestigious Herralde & el Rómulo Gallego Award, considered the Latin American Nobel Prize (García Márquez and Vargas Llosa have been other winners), for his monumental novel Savage Detectives.
-He died of liver failure in Barcelona, leaving an esteemed and honorable body of work – nine novels, two short stories collections, and five poetry books.
+In 1973, he returned to Chile and enlisted in Allende’s party, but was imprisoned for a week after the military coup of general Pinochet.
+He then went to El Salvador, then to Mexico, and finally to Spain where he worked as a dishwasher, waiter, night watchman, garbage man, longshoreman, and salesman until the 80’s when he could make enough money to support himself by writing, and publishing.
+In 1999 he won the extremely prestigious Herralde & el Rómulo Gallego Award, considered the Latin American Nobel Prize (García Márquez and Vargas Llosa have been other winners), for his monumental novel, Savage Detectives.
+He died of liver failure in Barcelona, leaving an esteemed and honorable body of work: nine novels, two short story collections, and five poetry books.
 He is survived by his wife and two children.